lauler1/WebAssemblyStudy/learn/wasm_hello_world_c_CMake_dlopen/readme.md

 ```

-The ```--fresh``` option is new for CMake 3.24, [see.](https://stackoverflow.com/questions/9680420/looking-for-a-cmake-clean-command-to-clear-up-cmake-output) It creats the project deleting all previous build files.
+The ```--fresh``` option is new for CMake 3.24, [see.](https://stackoverflow.com/questions/9680420/looking-for-a-cmake-clean-command-to-clear-up-cmake-output) It creats the project deleting all previous built files.

 To compile (both: Native and WASM):